• 2731 6316

 Education Service

 The curriculum adopted is designed to cater for the individual learning needs of every physically handicapped child.
 The teachers compile individual teaching plans for each student.
-Teaching students in accordance with their aptitude, training them to be independent and self-conscious, fostering their good characters are our three major principles for education.
+Teaching students following their aptitude, training them to be independent and self-conscious, and fostering their good character are our three major principles for education.

 Our school now offers the following courses: